 With so many people looking for love online now, how much money do our favorite dating apps make?
 Technology buyout site Decluttr has calculated how much money apps like Tinder, Bumble, and Tinder Bumble Match make.

 Tinder is currently exploring a new earning model to capitalize on the $2 billion annual online dating industry.
-Matchmaking and online dating have become big business, with dating services valued at $2.5 billion in 2015 and projected to grow 5.1% a year to $3.2 billion beyond 2020-2022.
+Matchmaking and online dating have become big businesses, with dating services valued at $2.5 billion in 2015 and projected to grow 5.1% a year to $3.2 billion beyond 2020-2022.
+However, the monetization of dating apps can possibly also result in a number of users finding free alternatives to such apps (likely with the help of a site similar to https://thoughtcatalog.com/january-nelson/2022/10/best-dating-sites/), which can affect the business.

 With so many possible ways to make money from online dating sites, it can be a bit overwhelming to try and make sense of it all at first, so we’ve created a basic guide to the most popular ways to monetize online dating sites and how to understand your userbase in order to create the best monetization option.